kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ::sss::SHOW SLAVE STATUS\G
     ::ssu::SELECT user, host, password FROM mysql.user ORDER BY 1;
     ::ssv::SHOW VARIABLES LIKE 'serv%';
-    ::stt::SHOW tables;
+    ::stt::SHOW TABLES;
-    ::sttt::SHOW tables FROM tmp;
+    ::sttt::SHOW TABLES FROM tmp;
     ::svl::SHOW VARIABLES LIKE '%%';
-    ::sww::SHOW warnings;
+    ::sww::SHOW WARNINGS;
+    ::ggrr::grep -rn '/mnt/sda1/wp/ci/application/' -e '' ; search for terms in source code
+    ::ggc::git clone
+    ::ggcc::git checkout
+    ::ggs::git status
+    ::ggp::git push origin master
+    ::ggpp::git pull origin master
+    ::mms1::docker exec -it s1 mysql ci4                  ; start mysql session on slave 1
+    ::mms2::docker exec -it s2 mysql ci4                  ; start mysql session on slave 2

 You see it cost me next to nothing to call `SHOW warnings;` or `SHOW CREATE TABLE \G` like above.
 And whenever I feel the need for some more ease in my work, I just use AHK to define something new.

+The best are more complex commands which really do good work.
+For example, I placed a command to the Windows key plus o (denoted in AHL lingo: #o) to immediately jump to the function definition in my file, when the cursor is placed on the function name.

+Likewise, #k will produce a list of all the function calls of that function. #j will produce a list with all the lines containing the word the cursor happens to be placed on.
+And so on.
+The limit is only your imagination.
+These are real productivity boosts; to achieve this by typing you would have to type a couple of keystrokes and combinations of those again and again.

 Although I use AHK for years now, there is hardly a day that I don't open the AHK editor.
 Okay, sometimes I just have to look up what the right shortcut is.
 It's important to define shortcuts you can easily remember under all circumstances.